Investigating the relation between gravitational wave tests of general relativity: Summary and conclusions

 In fact, for the modified EOB waveform, the $2$PN TIGER and FTA analyses do not even recover the true value of the deviation parameter within the $90\%$ credible interval.
 This is particularly true for the GW150914-like cases, though in the case with the larger GR deviation, the TIGER and FTA analyses do find a strong deviation from GR, even though they underestimate the size of the deviation parameter by almost an order of magnitude.
 In the GW170608-like case, the true value of the deviation parameter is slightly closer to the boundary of the $90\%$ credible region than in the GW150914-like case with the smaller GR deviation, but still outside it.
 The $1$PN TIGER and FTA analyses of the GW150914-like massive graviton case with the larger massive graviton mass (the only massive graviton case we analyze with the $1$PN analyses) also recover significantly smaller deviations than the true value.

 The fact that the TIGER and FTA analyses do not recover the true value of the modified PN parameter is not surprising.
 These analyses are designed to detect deviations from GR, not to measure individual PN coefficients: They only modify one PN coefficient at a time and include the post-inspiral part of the signal in the analysis without attempting to account for the expected modifications to this part of the waveform in modified theories.
 This means that analyses that interpret the TIGER and FTA results as constraints on PN parameters, e.g.,~\cite{Nair:2019iur,Wang:2021yll}, may be obtaining apparent constraints on modified theories that are significantly more stringent than actually allowed by the data.
 Additionally, this suggests that it would be a good idea to apply similar checks to the method for modifying the PN coefficients in~\cite{Perkins:2021mhb}, where the frequency domain dephasing is applied to the entire signal.
 Given the results here, it seems likely that this method will also underestimate the size of a potential GR deviation, invalidating the constraints on alternative theories presented there.
 Developing a method to constrain deviations from PN coefficients accurately in as generic a situation as possible would be a very worthwhile endeavor.
 The method in~\cite{Wang:2021yll} that restricts to the low-frequency portion of the signal is a possible way to proceed, though it would still need to be validated with these sorts of tests.
 In particular, it seems unlikely that the current setting of the IMRPhenomD value for the end of the inspiral for the high-frequency cutoff is the optimal choice.
+We provide the frame files for our simulated observations~\cite{frame_files_Zenodo} so they can be used to perform such checks.

 One also finds that the residuals test is not very sensitive to most of the deviations from GR considered here.
 It only excludes GR for the extreme deviations from GR in the GW150914-like TIGER and FTA cases with the larger GR violations, where the waveforms do not look at all like those from binary black hole coalescences in GR (see Fig.~\ref{fig:inj_TD_GW150914-like}).
 Thus, while the residuals test seems like a promising way to identify deviations from GR (or more generally from the quasicircular binary black hole hypothesis) without making assumptions about the exact nature of the deviations, it is likely only effective in detecting extreme deviations from GR, at least for the relatively moderate SNRs that one expects for most detections by current and near-future detectors.